 On January 18[th] EMA accepted the submission and after reviewing the responses, a second list of questions and outstanding issues is expected from the Committee for Medicinal Products for Veterinary Use (CVMP).
 The Company estimates that it is on track for a positive opinion from the CVMP during Q2 2021.

 Agreement with Dechra Pharmaceuticals PLC to Commercialize Strangvac in Europe

 On April 12[th] Intervacc announced an exclusive distribution agreement with Dechra Pharmaceuticals PLC, to commercialize Intervacc's leading vaccine candidate Strangvac in Europe, excluding the Nordic and Baltic countries where Intervacc will market and sell Strangvac directly.
-Strangvac is an innovative vaccine against equine strangles, a highly contagious infectious disease that affects horses globally.
+Strangvac is in late-stage regulatory review with the European Medicines Agency and is an innovative vaccine against equine strangles, a highly contagious infectious disease that affects horses globally.

 The distribution agreement is based on Dechra purchasing finished products from Intervacc at an agreed transfer price plus additional future payments to Intervacc linked to pre-defined sales milestones.
 The agreement will run for a period of five years and Intervacc will remain the Market Authorization holder for Strangvac in Europe.

 Eminova Fondkommission is Intervacc's Certified Adviser and is responsible for the company's compliance with Nasdaq First North Growth Markets regulations.

 Eminova Fondkommission AB

 Biblioteksgatan 3, 3 tr.